 I also had committed to writing two guest blog posts, as well as a week-long series called “Halftime Tune-Up” for my own blog.
 Normally, I blog once a week.
 At the most.
 IRL it’s more like once a month, but evidently I’d lost my mind and promised my readers a new blog post every day for a week to help them get back on track for the second half of the year.
 WTF was I thinking?

 On top of all of that, I had signed up to participate in an “artists’ envelope swap”, coordinated by Mark Montano, because he is my crafty hero.
 But all of this work stuff was taking up so much time.

 My ADD was kicking in big time.
 There was much to do, and it was taking every bit of my willpower to stay on task, because I really wanted to take a break and just play with some crafty stuff.
 The envelopes needed to be finished and mailed off to Mark so that they could be distributed to all the participating artists.
-I lamented to Greg that I wanted to decorate the envelopes, but with everything else that was going on, I could see no reason to do it.
+I lamented to Greg that I wanted to decorate the envelopes, but with all of the important stuff that was going on, I could see no reason to do it.
+It would be just for fun.
 “Fun is a reason,” he told me.